Decline of the Dharma: In Mahayana sources

 Various Mahayana sutras contain different accounts of the ages of the Dharma and the periods of Dharma decline.
 Both the Diamond Sutra and the Lotus Sutra contain mentions of a period of decline in the future, though these sutras do not provide explicit accounts of this idea.
 In one passage from the Diamond Sutra, Subhuti asks the Buddha if there will be any beings who will understand the teaching of the sutra "in the future time, in the latter age, in the latter period, in the latter five hundred years, when the True Dharma is in the process of decay."
 Similarly, the Lotus Sutra also mentions a period "after the Tathagata's parinirvana, in the latter age, in the latter period, in the latter five hundred years."

 According to Edward Conze, the term "the last five hundred years" (paścimāyāṃ pañcaśatyām in Sanskrit) seems to assume a series of five-hundred-year periods, of which the "last five hundred years" is an age of decline.
 However, Nattier argues that this term was likely just referring to the five hundred years after the Buddha's parinirvana (physical death).

 Some sutras contain different time tables however, the Mahayana Nirvana Sutra for example, mentions a period of seven hundred years, not five hundred.
-The passage states: "After seven hundred years have passed since my death, the True Dharma will be broken, decayed, and brought to ruin by sinful Mara."
-The sutra goes on to explain how even in the time of decline and decandence, the Buddhist community will continue to exist for some time, even if many monks won't be living in the traditional way.
+The passage states: "After seven hundred years have passed since my death, the True Dharma will be broken, decayed, and brought to ruin by sinful Māra."
+The sutra goes on to explain how even in the time of corruption, decline and decadence, the Buddhist community (sangha) will continue to exist for some time, even if many monks won't be living in the traditional way.
 The real danger of this period, according to the Nirvana Sutra, is that many people will reject the Mahayana sutras and the eternity of the Buddha, teaching that his death was final and that he was a mere mortal.